Oregon Paycheck Calculator

 • subject to Paid Family and Medical Leave (PFML)

-• able to claim exemptions
+• able to claim standard deduction

 Oregon United States